 He holds an MFA in Poetry from the Iowa Writers’ Workshop and a PhD in English from Northwestern University, where his dissertation "The Shock of the Old: Periodization, Poetics, and Diachronic Exchange between the Renaissance and the Avant-Garde," received the Jean H. Hagstrum Prize for Best Disertation.
 He currently holds a John C. Schupes Fellowship from the Iowa Writers’ Workshop.

 With Emily Barton Altman he is co-host of Make (No) Bones, a poetry podcast.
 With Liana Katz, he is co-editor of Damask Press, a chapbook press specializing in handcrafted books.
-He is co-founder of the Iowa City Suitcase Library, a pop-up poetry library, and co-founder of What Happens?, an annual festival of Poets' Theater in Iowa City.
+He was co-founder of What Happens? an annual festival of Poets' Theater in Iowa City, which premiered work by Bernadette Mayer, Tracie Morris, and many others.
 Between 2012 and 2017, he co-curated the Absinthe and Zygote reading series with Alix Anne Shaw.
 He has held residencies at the Millay Colony for the Arts and the Vermont Studio Center.